How to Become a Physician’s Assistant

 Q: You have extensive experience in pain management.
 How do you help patients with pain?

 A: I avoid opioids, instead use a multi-faceted approach to managing pain.
-Many patients I see have been in chronic pain for years, because of a spinal injury(check out Law Offices of Lonny Fish in Philadelphia), bad back, arthritis.
+Many patients I see have been in chronic pain for years, because of a spinal injury, bad back, arthritis.
 Chronic pain is a disease of the nervous system.
 Getting that under control decreases pain and increases quality of life.
 Medication, physical therapy, acupuncture, massage are some things that help; I find what recipe works best for this person.